iamclrscr/iamclrscr.github.io/clrscr-domain/README.md

 # CLRSCR() DOMAIN

-This is served as my host server, all images are came from different people - NFT based on SLP of Bitcoin Cash
+This is served as my host server, all images are came from different person - NFT based on SLP of Bitcoin Cash

-This folders contains all images and icons of artworks by different people.
+This folders contains all images and icons of artworks by different persons.
 I only minting their artwork for free and sending to their SLP Address.

 Thanks to @VideoGameDana / Dana Alcala about details on how to create an SLP NFT that displays artwork properly on both SLP Explorer and juungle.net!

 Link: https://read.cash/@VideoGameDana/how-to-create-an-slp-nft-that-displays-artwork-properly-on-both-slp-explorer-and-juunglenet-021e54a3

-<b>List of People who minted their Collections</b>
+<b>List of Persons who minted their Collections</b>

 Aila
 - Yua Ichika : The Dream Girl : https://simpleledger.info/#token/9ee4a3bc29315df330e937797f18429d4a9298ec1f7237568b4d7a3cb8df04d2